NTS and ICS-213 Messages

 Although it could, and should, be practiced under any conditions, it was originally designed as a tool for hikers, campers, and those who work in wilderness areas.

 Operators, especially those in wilderness areas, would monitor calling frequencies on various bands (146.52 MHz, 52.525, 223.5, 446.0 and 1294.5 MHz) at the top of the hour.
-Ideally listeners would monitor from a few minutes before the top of the hour until five minutes after for any calls for assistance.
-By limiting the window of communication it allows the person in need of assistance to extend the battery life of their radio.
+Ideally listeners would monitor from a few minutes before

-Getting A Vanity Call Sign
+Vanity Call Signs

 - Details